jsmarier-courses/midterm-project-ionaleigh/mpad2003_midterm_ionamunro.md

 #### 4. Organization

-- **Column Arrangement**: Columns are arranged logically, starting with request details (e.g., "Status," "Type") and followed by location details (e.g., "Address," "Latitude"), which helps with data interpretation.
+- **Column Arrangement**: Columns are arranged reasonably, starting with request details (e.g., "Status," "Type") and followed by location details (e.g., "Address," "Latitude"), which helps with data interpretation.
 - **Channel Diversity**: Having a range of channels (e.g., "Dispatch," "Web," "Walk-In," "Email," "Voice In") in one column makes the data easy to analyze and simplifies pattern detection.
 To enhance organization, it may help to group requests by channel to see which are associated with faster resolutions or cancellations.

   **Example**: Grouping "Channel" types in relation to "Status" could reveal patterns, such as certain channels (e.g., "Dispatch" vs. "Web") being linked to quicker response times.